OctoPrint/devtools/testrig/README.md

   * 12 x M2.5x6mm standoff
   * 4 x M3x6mm standoff
   * 4 x M3x20mm standoff
+    * 8 x M3x20mm if cooling fan for Pi4 is to be mounted
   * various M2.5 and M3 nuts and bolts